Gergana27/SauceDemo_Project_/Readme.md

 The `test` folder is where test classes would be placed, following a similar package structure as the `main` folder.

 ## Usage
-This framework supports both API and Web testing, with a focus on providing base classes and utilities for test creation and execution.
-Developers can extend the base classes and utilize the provided enums and managers to create robust and maintainable automated tests.
+This framework is designed for web testing using Selenium and follows the Page Object Model (POM) approach for better test maintainability and scalability.
+To get started with the framework, extend the provided base classes in the test folder and utilize the POM structure for creating test cases.
+The framework supports various browser modes (headless and normal) and configurations, making it easy to run tests across different environments.